ls1intum/thesis-template-typst/chapters/03/main.typ

 = Related Work <rw>

-#rect(
+// #rect(
-  width: 100%,
+//   width: 100%,
-  radius: 10%,
+//   radius: 10%,
-  stroke: 0.5pt,
+//   stroke: 0.5pt,
-  fill: yellow,
+//   fill: yellow,
-)[
+// )[
-  Note: Describe related work regarding your topic and emphasize your (scientific) contribution in contrast to existing approaches / concepts / workflows.
+//   Note: Describe related work regarding your topic and emphasize your (scientific) contribution in contrast to existing approaches / concepts / workflows.
 Related work is usually current research by others and you defend yourself against the statement: “Why is your thesis relevant?
 The problem was al- ready solved by XYZ.”
 If you have multiple related works, use subsections to separate them.
-]
+// ]
+// Copy of bachelor's thesis, p.4
+To show the latest research in this field, this section discusses selected literature and related projects.
+In @rw-slack, we examine the scale of _Slack_ and how its engineers manage it.
+In @rw-artemis, we explore how other developers' changes influence this thesis.

-== Slack
+== Slack <rw-slack>

 Maude Lemaire presents two case studies in her book _Refactoring at Scale_
 @lemaire2020ref.